cits5501/cits5501.github.io/assets/workshops/workshop02-solutions.md

 ## 3. Testability

 Consider the following, each of which is supposed to be a requirement or specification.
-Discuss with a partner -- do you think it would be straightforward to write tests for them?
+Do you think it would be straightforward to write tests for them?
 If not, why not?
+After answering these questions, you might like to drop in to a timetabled lab session to compare your answers with other students.
+Although model solutions will be provided, there is often no single definitive answers to software engineering questions such as these -- different students may come up with slightly different answers.

 a.
 The flight booking system should be easy for travel agents to use.
 #.
 The `int String.indexOf(char ch)` method should return a -1 if `ch`